SomaKorada07/EVA/RL/Assignment10/ReadMe.md

       4. Action taken
       5. Done (defined it to True when the car hit the walls or when it reached target or when the episode was completed)
 4. ***Added* "*Distance*"** parameter as an additional attribute to Actor network.
 Modified parameters were as below:
-   1. Input to Actor - Distance and Cropped Image along with car considering its orientation
+   1. Input to Actor - Distance and Cropped Image along with car considering its angle
-   2. State - Cropped image of size 160x160 map along with car considering its orientation but reduced to 32x32 for the CNN.
+   2. State - Cropped image of size 160x160 map along with car considering its angle but reduced to 32x32 for the CNN.
    3. Replay Buffer
       1. State (cropped image without car)
       2. Next State (cropped image from sand image with the car's new position based on the action taken)